-- 2 cups reduced fat shredded Monetary jack or Mexican blend cheese, divided
+- 2 cups reduced-fat shredded Monterey jack cheese or Mexican blend cheese, divided

-- To make the enchiladas: Heat oil in a large skillet or saute pan on medium heat.
-Once oil the is warm, add the peppers and onion.
-Cook, stirring occasionally, until vegetables soften and the onions become translucent, about 8-10 minutes.
+- Heat the oil in a large skillet or sauté pan on medium heat.
+Once the oil is warm, add the peppers and onion.
+Cook, stirring occasionally, until the vegetables soften and the onions become translucent, about 8 to 10 minutes.

 - To the skillet, add the shredded chicken, 1/2 teaspoon salt, chili powder, garlic powder, cumin, and black pepper.
 Stir to coat evenly, then remove the skillet from the heat and let cool.

-- In a large bowl, combine 1 cup of the cheese, Greek yogurt, and green chilies.
-Once chicken and veggie mixture has cooled to nearly room temperature, add it to the bowl with the yogurt mixture and stir to coat evenly.
+- In a large bowl, combine 1 cup of the cheese, Greek yogurt, green chilies, and remaining 1 teaspoon salt.
+Once the chicken and veggie mixture has cooled to nearly room temperature, add it to the bowl with the yogurt mixture and stir to coat evenly.

 - To assemble the enchiladas, fill each tortilla with a slightly heaping 1/2 cup of the chicken-yogurt mixture.
 Roll closed and place in the prepared dish, seam side down.
 Repeat with the remaining tortillas.